menu

 And if you like science, one thing you'll find is that Beale Air Force Base has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Overall, Beale Air Force Base’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Beale Air Force Base’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Beale Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.